Chest tube: Management

 Chest tubes should be kept free of dependent loops, kinks, and obstructions which may prevent drainage.
 In general, chest tubes are not clamped except during insertion, removal, or when diagnosing air leaks.

 Chest tube clogging with blood clots of fibrinous material is common.
 When this occurs, it can result in retained blood around the heart or lungs that can lead to complications such as hematoma that needs to be drained, effusions, empyema, or, in the long term, fibrothorax.
 Thus its critical to maintain chest tube patency.
 Manual manipulation, often called milking, stripping, fan folding, or tapping, of chest tubes is commonly performed to clear chest tube obstructions.
 However these approaches are controversial.
 No conclusive evidence has demonstrated that any of these techniques are more effective than the others, and no method has shown to improve chest tube drainage.
 Furthermore, chest tube manipulation has proved to increase negative pressure, which may be detrimental, and painful to the patient.
 For these reasons, many hospitals do not allow these types of manual tube manipulations.

 One option is active chest tube clearance without breaking the sterile field.
 According to a consensus of multiple experts in cardiac surgery, anesthesia and critical care in 2019 the ERAS Guidelines for Perioperative Care recommends active clearance of chest tubes to prevent retained blood and other complications.
 Makeshift efforts such as open chest tube clearing that involves breaking the sterile environment separating the chest tube from the drainage canister tubing to suction it out should not be performed.

 The chest tube can only be removed when the subject clinical condition is stable, the lungs are fully aerated as seen on chest X-ray, chest tube drainage is less than 200 cc per day, and there is no air leak into the lungs pleura.

-Side of placement
+Site of placement

 In December 2018 the European Respiratory Journal published correspondences that raise the possibility of improving mobility as well as patient outcomes by placing a chest tube more optimally.